Samsung Electric Dryer Heating Element

 How much does heating element cost for a Samsung Electric Dryer?

-How long does heating element take?
+How long does heating element take and how hard is it?

 External Resources